MrMoovf/arostech-migrations-and-models/readme.md

 # How to use

-## execute these lines of code in the terminal:
+## Execute these lines of code in the terminal

 composer require arostech/migrations-and-models:dev-main